Neymar says he's fit and ready for Colombia

 "If we just have to defend and win by one goal, we will do that.
 We are here to win."

-Favorites to win the World Cup for a sixth time, Brazil struggled to advance to the quarter finals with a lackluster performance that relied heavily on Neymar's skills.
+Favourites to win the World Cup for a sixth time, Brazil struggled to advance to the quarter finals with a lacklustre performance that relied heavily on Neymar's skills.

 The hosts scraped past Chile in a penalty shootout on Saturday and have scored only eight goals in four games, four from Neymar.